DevCapta1n/Spotify-Statistics/README.md

 The favicon is original by Jack Winford but does include an edited copy of the Spotify icon.

-This branch is designed to run locally as opposed to the 'display' branch which is designed to run on Heroku.
+This branch is designed to run on Heroku and use the Heroku PostgreSQL database.